Natural burial: New Zealand

 New Zealand's Natural Burial organisation was started in 1999 by Mark Blackham.
 It is a not-for-profit organization that advocates for natural cemeteries, promotes the concept to the public, and certifies cemeteries, funeral directors and caskets for use in participating cemeteries.

 The first natural cemetery in New Zealand was established in 2008 in the capital, Wellington, as a partnership between the Wellington City Council and Natural Burials.
 It is the nation's biggest natural cemetery, covering approx 2 hectares, and home to 120 burials (April 2015).

-More natural cemeteries have since been set up by between Natural Burials and the council authorities in New Plymouth in 2011, Ōtaki in 2012. and Marlborough in 2014.
+More natural cemeteries have since been set up by between Natural Burials and the council authorities in New Plymouth in 2011, Otaki in 2012. and Marlborough in 2014.
+As of 2024 there are 20 natural burial sites across the country.

 Other councils have set up small natural burial zones: Marsden Valley in 2011, Motueka in 2012, and Hamilton in 2014.
-Although these have all based on the approach used by Natural Burials, they have not been certified by the organisation.
+Although these have all been based on the approach used by Natural Burials, they have not been certified by the organisation.

+Māori funeral traditions

+Long before natural burials became a marketable service, Māori honored the dead in environmentally responsible ways.
+In the Māori language natural burials are called urupā tautaiao.
+Traditional burial practices included standing burials – with the corpse oriented upright in a standing position – and suspending bodies in trees as they decompose, before collecting the bones and interring them in a wāhi tapu site.
+These practices had died out by around 1900.

+Much of Maori culture is defined by a respect and duty to Papatūānuku, or mother nature.
+As such, bodies went untreated with artificial chemicals or preservatives, which sped up the natural process of decomposition.
+As a result of European colonization, the process of tangihanga (customary funeral) has integrated with European burial practices, such as the use of coffins and chemical embalming.
+The natural burial movement more closely aligns with traditional Māori customary funeral ritual, and may help to decolonize the process of burial for Māori.